March Madness Betting Guide

 States With Legal March Madness Betting

 When it comes to land-based, brick-and-mortar sports wagering, there are still only a limited number of places you can place your basketball bets.
-To date, there are 9 states with legal March Madness betting available to the public.
-These include Nevada, Delaware, New Jersey, Mississippi, West Virginia, Pennsylvania, Rhode Island, New Mexico, and Arkansas.
+To date, there are over 20 states with legal March Madness betting available to the public.
+These include Nevada, Delaware, New Jersey, Mississippi, West Virginia, Pennsylvania, Rhode Island, New Mexico, New Hampshire, New York, Colorado, Michigan, Illinois, Iowa, Montana, Oregon, Tennessee, Arkansas, and even Virginia.
 If you live in one of these states, there’s a good chance that you live fairly close to a casino or racino venue that accepts sports betting.

 If you live in a different state than the above (or if you live in a state that forbids wagering on any home-team action), there is a solution: legal USA online sportsbooks.
 These sites, operating overseas and outside of US jurisdiction, are allowed to take US customers, and you are free to use these sites to place real-money wagers on March Madness and all other NCAA and professional sports action.
 Even if you have a local sportsbook to bet on the basketball tournament, it still makes sense to use these books as points of reference, allowing you to shop lines for the very best possible payouts.
 In their way, these offshore books are the best gambling edge any NCAA sports bettor can get.
 And best of all, there is never any hometown skew on the odds boards when betting online!